JordanZimmitti/JZRecyclerAdapter/README.md

 To add an on click listener to the items in the RecyclerView use the following lines of code

+    // When An Item Is Clicked//
     intAdapter.setItemClick { position, view ->

     }

 JZRecylerAdapter also has a built in multi-selection tool.
 To setup multi-selection use the following lines of code

-    // What Happens When An Item Is Multi-Selected (Long Clicked) JZRecyclerAdapter.multiSelected(intAdapter) { itemSelected, allItemSelected, isSelected ->
+    // When An Item Is Multi-Selected (Long Clicked)// JZRecyclerAdapter.multiSelected(intAdapter) { itemSelected, allItemSelected, isSelected ->

         when {